-Most cats hate to travel, so you will have to hire a cat sitter when you plan to be away.
-Cats left alone for long periods of time can get lonely, and those with fastidious litter box habits may begin to eliminate elsewhere when the box becomes more soiled than usual.
+Most cats hate to travel, so you'll have to hire a cat sitter when you plan to be away.
+Cats left alone for long periods of time can get lonely and those with fastidious litter box habits may begin to eliminate elsewhere when the box becomes more soiled than usual.
 We can refer you to a number of pet sitters who will come in and care for your cats while you are away.

 Do you have children?

-Most cats get along well with children.
-Some cats only accept the children in their own household, while other cats are uncomfortable around any child under the age of seven or so.
-A very young kitten is defenseless against a small child.
-Contrary to popular opinion they do not "grow up" together, and you wind up with a neurotic kitten afraid of your child.
-If you have a child under seven, you should consider a kitten no younger than 14 weeks.
+Most cats get along well with children, although some cats may only accept the children in their own household and others are uncomfortable around young children.
+A very young kitten is defenseless against a small child and, contrary to popular opinion, they don't "grow up" together.
+This means you could wind up with a neurotic kitten afraid of your child.
+If you have a child under seven, you should consider a kitten no younger than 16 weeks.
 If you plan on having children in the future, your cat will accept your baby, but there may be an adjustment period.